Utilizing Big Data to Determine a Livable City

-A different data set has been gathered regarding how we live for decades.
-This data is then useful information for other government and community sectors.
-Collecting data has proven to be essential to city expansion.
-However, big data can be utilized differently.
-With the right tools, big data can alter how we develop cities.
+For decades, a different set of data has been gathered regarding the way we live.
+This data is then turned into useful information for different sectors of the government as well as the community.
+Collecting data has proven to be important to city expansion.
+However, big data can be utilized in a different way.
+With the right tools, big data can alter the way we develop cities.
 Information, after all, is what drives the decision to develop cities.

-The local government, architects, engineers, and design executives can also use the pool of statistics in this application to make necessary decisions for the city’s betterment.
+The local government, architects, engineers, and design executives can also make use of the pool of statistics in this application into making necessary decisions for the betterment of the city.
 For instance, it can determine a city’s problem that was overlooked.
-The government can find solutions if the city statistics have more unemployed members.
-The same can be done for public health, safety, and overall life quality problems.
-Whatever the information in a particular city is, it can be used to ensure the sustainability of that city.
+If the city statistic turns out to have more unemployed members, then the government can make solutions for that.
+The same thing can be done for problems on public health, safety, and overall life quality.
+Whatever the information in a certain city is, it can be used to ensure the sustainability of that city.

 In the age where information is readily accessible to almost everyone, it is an information wonderland we can use to our advantage.
-The application is still in its infancy, but it has great potential.
+The application is still in its infancy stage now, but it is with great potential.
 In the future, this may be the answer to forecasting city living trends.

 References: